Hi everybody welcome to another article. today we're going to be talking about 18 Best Holiday Cookbooks.

 next up is vegetarian cooking for everyone Piper Madison and this is the new edition one of my cats has chewed on the corner but that's okay cuz it still works and this is like the Encyclopedia for cooking vegetables.

-so I myself am NOT a vegetarian but I do love this book because I eat a lot of veggies and it's just a great resource so when you go through there it has things all broken up pretty much any vegetable you can think of from the very common ones to even ones that are a little more obscure that you might only find at farmers market it's in here.
+I myself am NOT a vegetarian but I do love this book because I eat a lot of veggies and it's just a great resource when you go through there it has things all broken up pretty much any vegetable you can think of from the very common ones to even ones that are a little more obscure that you might only find at farmers market it's in here.

 and Deborah Madison is like a magician when it comes to food her recipes even the ones that are the most simple somehow there's some sort of magic going on there that everything always tastes delicious so this is a really great guide you can find pretty much anything you need in here when it comes to vegetables and it's a really great resource to have on hand.